ibexa/documentation-developer/docs/content_management/rich_text/online_editor_guide.md

 ## What is Online Editor

 Online Editor is the interface for editing RichText Fields in any content item in [[= product_name =]].
-It offers standard editing capabilities as well as extensibility points to customize the editing experience and the available elements.
+It offers standard editing capabilities and extensibility points to customize the editing experience and the available elements.

 Online Editor is based on [CKEditor 5](https://ckeditor.com/ckeditor-5/).